alephium/docs/docs/dapps/getting-started.md

 ) implements IToken {
 ```

-The first four fields will be immutable values that store the data required to served our [IToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/token_interface.ral).
+The first four fields will be immutable values that store the data required to serve our [IToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/token_interface.ral).
-`mut balance` is a mutable value that keep track on how many tokens are left in this faucet.
+`mut balance` is a mutable value that keeps track of how many tokens are left in this faucet.

-You can see that our contract is emitting some `event` and define an `error` code.
-Read the following for more info on the [events](https://wiki.alephium.org/ralph/getting-started#events) and the [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).
+You can see that our contract emits an `event` and defines an `error` code.
+Read the following for more info on [events](https://wiki.alephium.org/ralph/getting-started#events) and [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).

-This is followed by five access method for the different contract's arguments.
+This is followed by 5 access methods for the different contract's arguments.

-The latest function is where the magic happen:
+The last method is where the magic happens:

 ```rust
 @using(assetsInContract = true, updateFields = true)